Image 1. SCCP Logo

 SCCP as the Central Counterparty

-Upon uploading of the PSE Trades into SCCP’s Central Clearing and Central Settlement (“CCCS”) system, multilateral netting takes place, and Novation of the original PSE Trade contracts occurs.
-The Securities settlement instructions are netted multilaterally into a net receipt or delivery position in a given Security for each Clearing Member.
-All Cash debits and credits from these Securities Settlement instructions are also netted into a single net cash position for each Clearing Member.
+Upon uploading of the PSE Trades into SCCP’s Clearing and Settlement (“C&S”) system, multilateral netting takes place, and Novation of the original PSE Trade contracts occurs.
+The trades are netted multilaterally into a net receipt or delivery position for a given Security for each Clearing Member.
+All Cash debits and credits from these trades are also netted into a single net cash position for each Clearing Member.
 On Settlement Date, book-entry settlement instructions will be created for each net position to facilitate movements from the net delivering Clearing Members to the net receiving Clearing Members.
 As a result of Novation, SCCP becomes a Central Counterparty (“CCP”) to all matched trades executed at the Philippine Stock Exchange.
 As a CCP, SCCP assumes the role of a Seller to all Buying Clearing Members and the Buyer to all Selling Clearing Members.
 Thus, SCCP as the Central Counterparty takes the buyer’s credit risks and assumes the seller’s delivery risks, thereby addressing settlement concerns for market participants.